aipie/bike-share/README.md

 [Visualization specific to category 4]

 ## Recommendations:
-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend the team to consider the following:

-* **TOP STATIONS FOR CASUAL RIDERS;**
+* **TOP STATIONS FOR CASUAL RIDERS**
 _Local Partnerships & Cross-Promotions 🤝
 Collaborating with gyms, coffee shops, or coworking spaces to offer bundled discounts.
 Example: “Show your ride receipt at [Local Café] and get 10% off your coffee!”_